sekwanaa/EasyShop_EcommerceAPI/README.md

   * Filter by Color
 ### Adding to cart
 * Logged in users are able to add items to their shopping cart.
+  * The user cart is linked to their login, so it will be persistent even if they log out.
 ### Order Processing
 * Create Orders: Generate new order based on the items in the user's shopping cart...